Powered by Roundtable

 Dickerson has totaled 52 career tackles (four for loss) and five quarterback hits.

 Join our ROUNDTABLE community!
-It's completely free to join.
+It's free to join.
 Share your thoughts, engage with our Roundtable writers, and chat with fellow members.

 Download the free Roundtable APP, and stay even more connected!